AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 hardware type with at least that range.
 (Not necessarily, legally speaking, but realistically speaking, there will be such a hardware type.)
-Indeed, it may be an 8-bit signed integer, in which case Device_Register'Size will give us 5, but objects of the type will have a size of 8, unavoidably, even though we set Size to 5.
+Indeed, it may be an 8-bit signed integer, in which case :ada:`Device_Register'Size` will give us 5, but objects of the type will have a size of 8, unavoidably, even though we set :ada:`Size` to 5.

 The difference between the type and object sizes can lead to potentially problematic code: